 If you are not the global admin, use the following link for alternative roles: Signing in to the Azure portal

-From the Classifications > Labels menu option: On the Azure Information Protection - Labels blade, select the label you want to configure to apply the protection.
+From the Classifications > Labels menu option: On the Azure Information Protection - Labels pane, select the label you want to configure to apply the protection.

-On the Label blade, locate Set permissions for documents and emails containing this label.
-Select Protect, and the Protection blade automatically opens if Not configured or Remove Protection was previously selected.
+On the Label pane, locate Set permissions for documents and emails containing this label.
+Select Protect, and the Protection pane automatically opens if Not configured or Remove Protection was previously selected.

-If the Protection blade does not automatically open, select Protection:
+If the Protection pane does not automatically open, select Protection:

-On the Protection blade, make sure that Azure (cloud key) is selected.
+On the Protection pane, make sure that Azure (cloud key) is selected.